ISO 20022 GUIDE

 Index finger of young man touching smartphone

-Unlock Opportunities With ISO 20022 Migration
+Unlock Opportunities with ISO 20022 Migration

 What kinds of rich-data services are possible with ISO 20022?

+The rich data provided by ISO 20022 opens a world of possibilities, from helping banks apply artificial intelligence (AI) to financial advice to speeding up the automated reconciliation of invoices.
 The growth of alternative payment methods will also be enabled by ISO 20022.
 The rich data captured will allow forward-thinking banks to better incorporate and deliver on these payment types.

 Which payment schemes/systems are already using ISO 20022?

 Swift has supported ISO 20022 for some time now, called SWIFT MX.
 SWIFT MX is optional and uses a different set of ISO 20022 rules.
-As of September 2019, there have been 10 high-value payment schemes live on ISO 20022.
-China’s CNAPs and Japan’s NET are just two examples.
-Of course, as of March 2022, Swift now supports the CBPR+ rulebook.
+As of September 2019, ten high-value payment schemes are live on ISO 20022.
+China’s CNAPs and Japan’s NET are two examples.
+As of March 2022, Swift now supports the CBPR+ rulebook.
+ISO 20022-based instant payment systems continue to grow globally to come to market.

 What is the ISO 20022 equivalent of an MT103 message?

-All high-value payment schemes converting to ISO 20022 — including SWIFT-like schemes, pan-regional schemes and domestic schemes — typically use the same message types to address their payments.
-These message types include PACS.008, PACS.009, PACS.004, PACS.002 and a handful of CAMT.xxx message types.
+All high-value payment schemes converting to ISO 20022 — including Swift-like schemes, pan-regional schemes, and domestic schemes — typically use the same message types to address their payments.
+These message types include PACS.008, PACS.009, PACS.004, PACS.002, and a handful of CAMT.xxx message types.

 Debunking the Myths Around ISO 20022